kittykatattack/hexi/README.md

   create and use Pixi sprites, as well adding a state machine and animation player
 - [Game Utilities](https://github.com/kittykatattack/gameUtilities): A collection of useful methods for games.
 - [Tile Utilities](https://github.com/kittykatattack/tileUtilities): A collection of useful methods for making tile-based game worlds with [Tiled Editor](http://www.mapeditor.org).
+Includes a full suite of isometric map utilities.
 - [Sound.js](https://github.com/kittykatattack/sound.js): A micro-library for loading, controlling and generating sound and music effects.
 Everything you need to add sound to games.
 - [Full Screen](https://github.com/kittykatattack/fullScreen): A simple way to add a full screen feature.